OGRECave/scape/Docs/UserGuide.md

 not be described in this brief user manual.

-The keyboard / mouse mapping used in the *3D View* is set through the settings file `/Bin/Settings/ButtonDefinitions.xml`, making it possible to fully customize the mapping using a text editor.
+The keyboard / mouse mapping used in the *3D View* is set through the settings file `/Bin/Settings/config.json`, making it possible to fully customize the mapping using a text editor.
+You can also use the built-in *Button definitions* editor to change this.
 By default, the following mapping is provided:

 ### Navigation